fiddle-leaf/vacations/README.md

 - Use redux store to save universal
 - Change static pages to dynamic information for flight, add-ons, to-dos, and notes
+- Drag & drop feature for add-ons into 'vacation' cart